jsom1/jsom1.github.io/_CheatSheets/BufferOverflows.md

 ````
 !mona find -s "\xff\xe4" -m "modulename"
 `````
-If mona finds the instruction in the module, we muust make sure its address doesn't contain any bad characters.
+If mona finds the instruction in the module, we must make sure its address doesn't contain any bad characters.
 If everything is ok, we can replace the B's in EIP by the address of the instruction.
-Note that we must pay attention to the architecture: However, most modern machines use little-endian.
+Note that we must pay attention to the architecture; however, most modern machines use little-endian.
 Therefore, we must write the address backwards.\\
 Example: we found a _JMP ESP_ at the address 0x10935c71.
 In little endian, we will write \x71\x5c\93\x10.\\
 In Immunity, we can then go to that address to make sure it is the correct instruction, set a bbreakpoint on it, and rerun the exploit.